 Experts suggest that everyone get at least 150 minutes of moderately intense exercise per week, but this can be hard to achieve when your daily schedule is packed with personal and work-related responsibilities.
 Squeezing in some exercise time at work would be ideal; unfortunately, most American workers are either stuck in a cubicle for most of their workday (without access to treadmill desks) or can’t spare the time.
 This is why walking meetings are such a great opportunity.
 Interested in starting walk-and-talk meetings for you and your coworkers?

+- Present the facts.
 Is your boss skeptical about walking meetings?
 Eliminate their fear with a few facts.
 According to Harvard Business Review research and a Bain survey, 15 percent of an organization’s collective time is spent in meetings, which is a lot of time considering that senior executives rate more than half of meetings as “ineffective” or “very ineffective.”
 The Harvard study also found that many meetings are dysfunctional and a growing number of participants are distracted.
 In the study, 22 percent of participants sent three or more emails during a typical 30-minute meeting.
 Walk-and-talks, on the other hand, get the brainwaves flowing and clear away the cobwebs, which can make for more engaging and productive meetings.

+- Consider the logistics.
 Obviously, not every type of meeting will be suitable for walk-and-talks.
 Meetings with a large number of participants or meetings with visual presentations wouldn’t work for walking meetings.
 Instead, use the walking sessions for one-on-one interactions or small group discussions.
 Be sure that everyone has comfortable shoes and suitable clothing.
 It may also help to map out a route beforehand.

+- Schedule walk-and-talk meetings often.
 To truly reap the health benefits of these walking meetings it’s important that you have them as often as possible.
 A study from Taiwan found that moderate exercise, such as brisk walks, for 15 minutes a day can extend a person’s lifespan by three years.
 So, consider scheduling a few walk-and-talk meetings per week.
 These meetings will alleviate the boredom and boost your health.